Don’t Be Data Rich but Information Poor- Business Intelligence for Manufacturing

 An important first step towards using data analytics for decision-making purposes is to identify the specific outcomes a manufacturer aspires to achieve.
 These outcomes vary widely, including process optimization, root cause analysis of system failures, or making predictions.
 Focusing on the desired outcomes informs the selection, and therefore the source, of required datasets.

-E Tech Group’s strategy for implementing a manufacturing intelligence system is as follows:
+E Tech Group’s strategy for implementing a manufacturing intelligence system is focused on strategic system integration and targeted but highly contextual data collection:

 • Determine the type of decisions that the data analytics system will inform.
 This clarification will establish how and by whom the data is used to make decisions.